 Water Testing and Seasonal Considerations

 Before buying a rural home, water testing is not just necessary; it’s essential.
 Public health units and private labs can identify bacteria, minerals, and potability.
 Drilled rural wells typically require annual testing.
 Dug wells, shore wells, and lake systems often require seasonal testing because conditions change more quickly.
-By conducting these tests, you’re taking a proactive step in ensuring the safety and quality of your water supply.
+These tests help you take care of your water supply and check that it’s safe and high quality.

-Recent summers have shown how vulnerable some rural wells can be during extended drought.
+Recent summers have revealed the vulnerability of some rural wells during extended droughts.
 In 2024 and 2025, many dug and bored wells ran low or went fully dry, and even some shallow drilled wells struggled to recover.
 Seasonal monitoring is now part of normal rural ownership.

 Many rural households now measure their well depth occasionally, especially in late summer and early fall.
 Knowing the level of the water column gives homeowners a better sense of how much reserve remains.